cshingle/Rimworld-Doorstop/README.md

 ```
 executable_name="RimWorldLinux"
 debug_enable="1"
-debug_address="127.0.0.1:50000"
+debug_address="127.0.0.1:56000"
 debug_suspend="1"
 ```

 Important: Make sure you compile your mod in `Debug` mode so you get `ModName.dll` and `ModName.pdb` into the Mod folder (and please don't release your mod like this!).
 I typically just create symbolic links to my bin/debug folder, but you can do what you like.

-Now start the game by running `run.sh` and then use the Run Config "Attach To Unity Player" in [Rider](https://www.jetbrains.com/rider/) with Host `127.0.0.1` on Port `50000`.
+Now start the game by running `run.sh` and then use the Run Config "Attach To Unity Player" in [Rider](https://www.jetbrains.com/rider/) with Host `127.0.0.1` on Port `56000`.
 The `debug_suspend="1"` option makes it wait until your debugger is attached to start the game, so don't panic when you don't see the game start immediately.

 You can now put break points in your code in Rider.
 You can't set breakpoints RimWorld code.

-Any change to a dll inside Mods will create copies of that file and they will be patched in to replace the current version.
-That only happens for methods that are annotated with some attribute named `[Reloadable]` so make sure you deployed that before you start the game.
+~~Any change to a dll inside Mods will create copies of that file and they will be patched in to replace the current version.
+That only happens for methods that are annotated with some attribute named `[Reloadable]` so make sure you deployed that before you start the game.~~